-Proxy offers are exported to the trading service using the export\proxy operation of the Proxy interface.
+Proxy offers are exported to the trading service using the export_proxy operation of the Proxy interface.

 '''

 OfferId export proxy

+(

 in Lookup target,

 in ServiceTypeName type,

 in PropertySeq properties,

-in boolean if match all,
+in boolean if match_all,

 in ConstraintRecipe recipe,

-in PolicySeq policies to pass on
+in PolicySeq policies_to_pass_on

+)

 raises

+(

 IllegalServiceType,

 UnknownServiceType,

 InvalidLookupRef,

 IllegalPropertyName,

 PropertyTypeMismatch,

 ReadonlyDynamicProperty,

 MissingMandatoryProperty,

 IllegalRecipe,

 DuplicatePropertyName,

 DuplicatePolicyName

-);

 '''

 A proxy offer contains a service type and properties in the same way as an ordinary service offer.
-The proxy offer is considered to be a match to a query on service type conformance alone when the if\match\all property is set to true.
+The proxy offer is considered to be a match to a query on service type conformance alone when the if_match_all property is set to true.
 This means that the query's constraint expression is not evaluated against the properties contained in the proxy offer.